wannheda/hutzker/README.md

 # hutzker

-this project was designed on local server WAMP "Denwer", because website "hutzker" will work in this development environment
+this project was designed on local server WAMP "Denwer", because for work website's "hutzker" you need install all components